babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 - Q: Is the change related to something critical and we may want to be able to switch it back to previous implementation?
     - Yes

-       While still working on the feature use a locl feature switch, when it is ready for release - convert it to Firebase Feature Switch
+       While still working on the feature, use a local feature switch; when it is ready for release, convert it to Firebase Feature Switch
     - No

        Keep it as a local feature switch if you need one